FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data-part2.md

 A parting thought, there are times when the data is not contiguous.
 There are ways to deal with this too but that is for another day.

-PS, I will post the flows used for the examples above in the comments below.
+P.S.
+I will post the flows used for the examples above in the comments below.
 If you have any questions or comments, please reach out there too.